Techtonica/curriculum/javascript/javascript-3.md

 ### Check for Understanding

 - Mention different operators that can be used in JavaScript.
-- Write down the syntax of else if statement?
+- Write down the syntax of else if statement.
 - In JavaScript which operator has the highest precedence?
 - What is the difference between `=` and `==` operator?
 - How do you declare a Boolean in JavaScript?